 In June 2014, world oil prices collapsed and have not gone back up appreciably since then.
 Because Alaska is so dependent on oil revenues to fund state government, the state’s ability to grant fund clean energy programs and projects has effectively ended, with no significant state appropriations for clean energy since 2015.

 Other states have determined that leveraging private investment through what are known as “Green Banks” can lead to even faster clean energy growth than state-funded grant programs.
 Since late 2016, REAP has been educating policy and business leaders about how Green Banks work, including testimony in front of the state legislature.
 REAP has been consulting with the chief investment officer of the highly successful Connecticut Green Bank, and he has visited Alaska twice in 2017.
 REAP’s goal is to continue to build enough support to see legislation introduced in 2018 to establish a Green Bank for Alaska.
-For more detailed information on how Green Banks work, read this white paper from the Coalition for Green Capital.
+For more information on the need for a Green Bank in Alaska, read this white paper from REAP.
+And for more detailed infromation on Green Banks, read this white paper from the Coalition for Green Capital.

 An Independent System Operator for Alaska’s Railbelt